jason2133/jason2133/README.md

 ### Jason Jaeseung Lee 👋
 #### Student in Statistics and Software Technology & Entrepreneurship Program at Korea University, Seoul.
-#### Currently interested in Mobility, Start-up, Computer Vision, Reinforcement Learning, Space Exploration, and Entrepreneurship.
+#### Currently interested in Computer Vision, Intelligent Transportation Systems, Space Exploration, and Entrepreneurship.

 <!--
 **jason2133/jason2133** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.